Life As a Log Grader or Scaler

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.

-Average Log Graders and Scalers Salary
+Do Log Graders and Scalers Make A Lot Of Money?

 Log Graders and Scalers who work in Washington, Oregon, or Wisconsin, make the highest salaries.